-Business Challenges (3) - Process Scalability
+Business Challenge 3 - Process Scalability

-- Many applications and processes start out on a single system... - ...as business grows, a single system is no longer sufficient to cope with demand
+- Many applications and processes start out on a single system. - The business grows, and the capacity of the system can no longer cope with the workload demand.

 - A scalable architecture enables the capacity to be incrementally grown to meet increasing workloads - WebSphere MQ can help achieve this.